brianreboot/brian-pico-board/README.md

 <img src="https://github.com/brianreboot/brian-pico-breakout/blob/main/jlcpcb%20pcb%20options/pcb%20options.png" height=30% width=30% >

 # Firmware
-Go to the [Open Stick Foundation Github](https://github.com/OpenStickFoundation/GP2040-CE) for more info and firmware. <br />
+This board uses a tweaked firmware that is based on the Open Stick Foundation [Open Stick Foundation Github](https://github.com/OpenStickFoundation/GP2040-CE).<br />

-Alternatively if you're using the HRAP Premium VLX controller which has a different button mapping then visit my github <https://github.com/brianreboot/GP2040-CE> and check out the VLX tree for the tweaked firmware.
-It has the same functionality except that the button layout on the OLED has been modified to match.
+To properly use this board then head over to my github <https://github.com/brianreboot/GP2040-CE> and check out the VLX tree for the tweaked firmware.
+It has the same functionality except that the button layout on the OLED has been modified for the HRAP Premium VLX controller.

 # License
 CERN-OHL-W